Don’t Even Think About Meeting Your New Date Until You’ve Run An Online Background Check

 Here’s What Happened

 I enthusiastically agreed to a date with him, because why not?
 He seemed cool enough.
 His last class ended later than mine, so we planned to meet at the Student Center that night.
 I didn’t have a worry in the world as I left my dorm to go meet him.
 But about halfway through dinner (an obviously romantic night at the dining hall), something about Jeremy seemed a little… off.
 He was giving me some weird vibes – he was very secretive about things that didn’t need to be a secret, like what classes he took or what his major was.
+I even found out how to catch a cheater – all the signs were right there, but he really was faithful to me.
 I couldn’t place exactly what it was about him that was unsettling, until his name came up in the student papers a week later.
 He was found guilty of plagiarism, so that had to be why he didn’t want me to know anything about his coursework.

 Of course, this was a minor offense, in the grand scheme of things.
 But that’s when it hit me that I didn’t actually know these guys on OKCupid.
 I wished there was a way I could do a background check on online dating sites before I met up with dates, but I didn’t know how.
 I ended up ghosting Jeremy and blocking his number.
 How could I even talk to him after that?
 After all, academic integrity was important to me and my sorority.
 I didn’t have to worry about seeing him on campus because he was expelled, but I still felt uneasy.

 The truth is, I was turned off from online dating because I didn’t want to have another experience like that.
 It wasn’t until my sorority sister told me about Kiwi Searches that I decided to dust off my dating profile.
 That’s when I discovered how to do an online background check.
 It’s just the tool I needed to stay safe in this uncertain world of dating.
 Now that I’ve graduated, I can’t waste my time (or risk my safety) on people that aren’t right for me.